DraciVik/100DaysOfCode/README.md

 ## Day - 3 - 31.07.2018
 Started the Survey Form project from freeCodeCamp.
 Started adding the input fields.
 I also added my first instagram picture.
-It was of the finished Tribute page project
+It was of the finished Tribute page project.